-Indeed, the agreement on the JUB specifies that the court must apply the law of the union (articles 20 and 24 of theJUB agreement).
+Indeed, the agreement on the JUB specifies that the court must apply the law of union (Articles 20 and 24 of theJUB agreement).

 Section 1.2.
 If the JUB is not competent

-If the JUB is not competent, the law of the union is normally not to be taken into consideration because the EPC is a source of international law and not a law of the union.
+If the JUB is not competent, the law of union is normally not to be taken into account since the EPC is a source of international law and not a law of union.

-However, the EPO can fully recognize certain general principles of law common to all member states (and as many member states are also members of the union & #8230;) (D11 / 91).
+However, the EPO can fully recognize certain general principles of law common to all member states (and as many member states are also members of the union…) (D11 / 91).

 Chapter 2.
-Interpretation of the law of the union
+Interpretation of the law of union

-There is necessarily the question of the interpretation of the law of the union.
+The question of the interpretation of the law of union necessarily arises.

-Indeed, you have to know several things before going further:
+Indeed, there are several things to know before going any further:

-- the CJEU reserves the exclusive right to make this interpretation, otherwise differences of interpretation would arise and homogeneity of the application of the law would be called into question (Article 267 TFEU) ;
+- the CJEU reserves the exclusive right to carry out this interpretation because otherwise differences of interpretation would arise and homogeneity of the application of the law would be called into question (Article 267 TFEU) ;

-- only national courts can ask preliminary questions of interpretation (ie an international court does not have this capacity) (Article 267 TFEU).
+- only national courts can refer questions of interpretation (ie an international court does not have this capacity) (Article 267 TFEU).

-Thus, in order to allow the courts of the UDB to be able to submit preliminary questions and thus correctly apply the law of the union, the various parties who negotiated the JUB cleverly made sure that a court of the JUB is in fact a national court (or more exactly, a common court of each member country, Article 1 of theJUB agreement).
+Thus, in order to allow the courts of the JUB to be able to present preliminary questions and thus correctly apply the law of the union, the various parties which negotiated the JUB have astutely made so that a court of the JUB is in reality a national court (or more exactly, a common court of each member country, article 1 of theJUB agreement).

 It was also an obligation according to the opinion of the CJEU on the ancestor of the JUB (Opinion 1/09 of March 8, 2011, CJEU).

-This "common" court nevertheless makes things much easier in practice, and in particular for the execution of decisions: indeed, when a JUB court renders a decision, it is a decision of a French court, but also a Belgian court. but also German, etc.
+This “common” court nevertheless greatly simplifies things in practice, and in particular for the enforcement of decisions: indeed, when a JUB court renders a decision, it is a decision of a French, but also Belgian court , but also German, etc.

 Chapter 3.
 Sources of Union Law

-The European Union is governed by many historic treaties, but two main treaties can be cited:
+The European Union is governed by numerous historic treaties, but two main treaties can be cited:

 Section 3.2.
 Derived sources

-Derived European Union law is composed of the other sources of Union law defined in Article 288 TFEU :
+Derivative European Union law is composed of the other sources of Union law, defined in Article 288 TFEU :

-- directives, with their original legal status: intended for all or some States, they set obligatory objectives but in principle leave the free States free to decide on the means to be used within a given period.
+- directives, with original legal status: intended for all States or sometimes for some of them, they define mandatory objectives but in principle leave States free on the means to be used, within a specified period.

 - decisions, mandatory for a limited number of recipients.

 - recommendations and opinions, which do not bind the States to which they are addressed.
-However, the Court of Justice of the European Union considers that a recommendation can be used for the interpretation of national or Union law.
+The Court of Justice of the European Union considers, however, that a recommendation can serve for the interpretation of national or Union law.